Related Content

 Aside from one IR train per day on a Neuchatel - Yverdon-les-Bains ↔ Geneve route, connections to/from Geneve will still be required at Renens VD station. when traveling between Geneve and multiple locations including Neuchatel, Biel/Bienne and Olten.

-Though the pattern of which of these express trains will have their journeys extended to travel between Basel and Chur remains irregular - in some hours there will be two Basel ↔ Chur trains, but none in other hours.
+Though the pattern of which of these express trains will have their journeys extended to travel between Basel and Chur remains irregular - In some hours there will be two Basel ↔ Chur trains, but none in other hours.

 Connections are available in Chiasso into local trains to/from Como, Monza and Varese.

-Travelling to and from Switzerland by train will be easier than ever before when the new timetables are fully available.
+Travelling to and from Switzerland by will be easier than ever before when the new timetables are fully available.

 Heading south the train will arrive into Firenze S.M.Novella station at 21:30 / 9:30pm - in time for connections on to Pisa and Rome.